python-beaver/python-beaver/README.markdown

 ## Todo

 - Use python threading + subprocess in order to support usage of `yield` across all operating systems
+- Fix usage on non-linux platforms - file.readline() does not work as expected on OS X. See above for potential solution
 - More transports
 - Ability to specify files, tags, and other  metadata within a configuration file